TRACMASS/Tracmass/docs/Modules.rst

 The initial and the final information of the trajectories are always stored.
 However, the frequency at which data is stored in the *_run.csv* is controlled by **write_frec**: (1) only at GCM time steps, (2) only at GCM and subcycle time steps, (3) only when a trajectory crosses a wall, (4) all time steps, and (5) no data stored.
 The time format of the output files can also be adjusted with **timeformat**: (0) **tt** is stored, (1) **ts** is stored, (2) the time is saved in YYYY-MM-DD HH format.

-.. important::  If TRACMASS is run with the streamfunction flag this module also writes the resulting streamfunctions in the files: *_psixy.csv* for the barotropic case, and *_psiyz.csv* for the meridional case.
+.. important::  If TRACMASS is run with the streamfunction flag this module also writes the resulting streamfunctions in the files: *_psixy.csv* for the barotropic case, *_psiyz.csv* for the meridional case, *_psiyr.csv* for the latitude-tracer case, and *_psirr.csv* for the tracer-tracer streamfunctions.
 Besides, the subroutine **read_rerun** will be used to read the trajectories that will be run and the flag corresponding to the kill zones.

-This module contains seven subroutines:
+This module contains nine subroutines:

 .. f:autosubroutine:: open_outfiles

+.. f:autosubroutine:: reopen_outfiles

+.. f:autosubroutine:: close_outfiles

 .. f:autosubroutine:: write_data

-.. f:autosubroutine:: close_outfiles
+.. f:autosubroutine:: read_data

 .. f:autosubroutine:: read_rerun

 .. f:autosubroutine:: open_outstream

+.. f:autosubroutine:: close_outstream

 .. f:autosubroutine:: write_stream

-.. f:autosubroutine:: close_outstream